 A BID is a request for a quote or a proposal for professional cleaning services.
-It may be for a one-time cleaning, cleaning for a short period of time, or cleaning maintenance for an annual contract.
+It may be for a one-time cleaning job, cleaning for a short period of time, or for comprehensive cleaning maintenance accompanied with an annual contract.

 Sometimes the request for cleaning services will have specifications outlined and sometimes the requester will ask for the scope of services along with a price.

 It all depends on the property manager or engineer if the tasks have been outlined or left up to you to compose.
 It really doesn’t matter, your proposal will make all the difference because it is what you are presenting based upon your expertise.
 You will be able to showcase your knowledge in the proposal that you present.

 If you are required to create a new scope of services, do so with your professional cleaning services quote.

 If the property manager or facility operations manager has asked for a plan of action, then they simply want to start off fresh.
 This is even more to your advantage.

 If it was requested for you to provide a scope of services, be sure to schedule a cleaning proposal walk-through to assess the job COMPLETELY.

 Keep in mind, the bidder that proposes the lowest amount may get the job.
 I say may get the job because this is not always the case.
 Understand this too, a professional janitorial service provider must also have the ability to perform the workload.
 They must have the staff and resources to complete the job for the duration of the cleaning contract.